-- Community Levels of Service relate to how the community receives the service in terms of safety, quality, quantity, reliability, responsiveness, cost/efficiency and legislative compliance; and - Operational or technical measures of performance developed to ensure that the minimum community levels of service are met.
+- Community Levels of Service relate to how the community receives the service in terms of safety, quality, quantity, reliability, capacity, environmental impact, responsiveness, cost/efficiency and legislative compliance; and - Operational or technical measures of performance developed to ensure that the minimum community levels of service are met.
 These technical measures relate to service criteria and are shown in the detailed Asset Management Plans.

 Desired levels of service are obtained from various sources including the Customer Satisfaction surveys, residents' feedback to Councillors' and staff, service requests and correspondence, and consultation with stakeholders.
+The City has identified the review and update of service levels for specific asset classes as a key element of the ongoing asset management strategy.

 The City will refine and adjust the levels of service to ensure continued community satisfaction as reflected through these sources.
 Any changes will be included in revisions of the plans.